KidSave Terms & Conditions

 Transfers Out and Withdrawals

 You can transfer out your KidSave Product to another provider at any time, subject to the applicable legislation and HMRC regulations (“Transfer Out”).
-Please contact us at KidSaveSupport@kidstart.co.uk if you wish to make a Transfer Out.
-You may need to contact your new plan manager and make arrangements in accordance with their requirements, or have your new plan manager contact us to arrange the transfer.
+You will need to contact your new plan manager and make arrangements in accordance with their requirements.
+Your new plan manager contact us to arrange the transfer.

 You may only Transfer Out your entire KidSave ISA or KidSave JISA in cash; partial transfers are not permitted.

 Subject to the specific terms relating to the individual KidSave Products, requests for Withdrawals from your account can be made via the Website and will be sent by bank transfer to your Nominated Bank Account.
-If your Withdrawal request is for greater than the balance in your Cash Reserve Account, an Order to sell Funds or Securities to the required amount proportionately across your holdings will be placed for the next Order Date.
-The Withdrawal will typically be paid to you within five business days of receipt of proceeds by the Platform Provider from the sale.
+If your Withdrawal request is for greater than the balance in your Cash Reserve Account, an Order to sell Funds or Securities to the required amount proportionately across your holdings will be placed on the next working day.
+Depending on the fund it can take several days after the order being implemented for proceeds to settle and the Withdrawal will then typically be paid to you within five business days of receipt of all proceeds by the Custody Provider.

-Payment may be delayed if a fund manager has not sent settlement proceeds to the Platform Provider or if anti-money-laundering and bank verification checks have not been completed successfully.
+Payment may be delayed if a fund manager has not sent settlement proceeds to the Custody Provider or if anti-money-laundering and bank verification checks have not been completed successfully.
+To prevent fraud, we may also delay payment while we confirm bank details for the payment.

 We may deduct from any amount to be paid to you any outstanding fees due from you.
 In addition, we may hold back an amount which we reasonably estimate will be enough to meet any tax liability due to HMRC under the ISA regulations or otherwise.